Startseite » Technical consulting » Risk analysis, HAZOP

 The qualitative risk graph is a widely used method for assessing risks, especially when specific measurements or safety devices are considered.
 With this methodology, we examine the probability of occurrence of a deviation and its extent of damage, the exposure of people to the hazard, and the preventability of the damaging event.

-We then classify all deviations into safety integrity levels (SIL) using a risk graph.
-These SIL classifications set requirements (failure safety, redundancy) for the entire safety function.
-Each safety function covers the entire route from the measuring sensor to the process control system (the controller) to the actuator.
-The classification enables you to choose the right components and safety devices for your process.
+We then classify all deviations into safety integrity levels (SIL) using a risk graph (based on OVE-EN-61511).
+These SIL classifications set requirements (failure safety, redundancy) for the entire safety chain and the safety circuits.
+Each safety function covers the entire route from the measuring sensor to the process control system (the controller) and the actuator.
+The classification enables you to select the right components and safety devices for your process.

 LOPA methodology

-The LOPA methodology is ideally suited for assessing risks when only a rough plan, a concept is available and basic engineering services are still required.
-Within the framework of the LOPA methodology, we work out the probability of occurrence of deviations and their potential extent of damage with the help of a risk matrix.
+The LOPA methodology is ideal for assessing risks when only a rough plan or concept is available and basic engineering services are still required.
+As part of the LOPA methodology, we use a risk matrix to determine the probability of occurrence of deviations and their potential extent of damage.

-Subsequently, we compare the risk of the event with the tolerable risk.
-If the risk of a dangerous deviation from the target state is higher than the tolerable risk, you must take measures.
-You can either add more safety devices to the process or make improvements that meet a higher safety integrity level (analogous to the Qualitative Risk Graph).
+Subsequently, we compare the risk of the event with the tolerable risk.risk.
+If the risk of a dangerous deviation from the target state exceeds the tolerable risk, you must take measures.
+You can either add further safety devices to the process or make improvements that meet a higher safety integrity level (analogous to the Qualitative Risk Graph).